jatwaterhouse/jameswaterhouse.net/cv/james-waterhouse-cv.md

 ---

 # Profile
-I am a passionate and motivated data strategist and leader, with experience spanning multiple analytical and management roles in both business insight and data science.
+I am a passionate and motivated data strategist and leader, with experience spanning multiple analytical and management roles in both business intelligence and data science.

 I combine technical ability with creativity and commercial awareness to create new opportunities from data.